-Camillo Castiglioni is the wealthiest man in Central Europe in his day.
+Camillo Castiglioni, the wealthiest man in Central Europe in his day.
 He made a fortune as an early investor in a number of successful aviation and automotive companies.
 Among them Austro-Daimler and Bayerische Motoren Werke AG, (BMW.)
 He retired to Milan where he formed his own private bank and amassed yet another fortune.
-He is also dubiously credited with the ruin of the French franc due to his and a cohorts massive shorting of the currency in 1924.
+He is also credited with the ruin of the French franc due to his and a cohorts massive shorting of the currency in 1924.
 JP Morgan & Company stepped in buying the franc subsequently causing Castiglioni and partners to loose millions.

 Photo credit: Stat Wien

 At right: In the 1920’s, the Porsche-designed SSK is the car to beat.
 Very few competitors accomplish this.
-Typical of the day is the driver being accompanied by a specialized passenger, the car's mechanic.
+A specialized passenger now sits beside drivers, the car's mechanic.
 Spare parts were kept in the trunk.
 If something broke during a race, the car pulled over and the mechanic's job was to make repairs usually at a break neck speed that proved as exciting as the race itself.
 Above: During the 1924 Targa Floria race, Porsche sits between drivers Christian Werner at left and Karl Sailer at right.
 Werner won the 1924 race in a Mercedes.

 DMG's SSK photo credit: Porsche AG

 D. December 6,1967